Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 It must be able to retain moisture well (isopods absolutely cannot be allowed to dry out) and have some organic components to feed on.

-In an isolated container, you can use a simple mix of coco coir, earthworm castings, and sphagnum moss.
+In an isolated container, you can use a simple mix of coco coir, earthworm castings, and sphagnum moss to get started.

-That being said, I swap out some of their materials for more renewable versions (as mentioned in the bioactive substrate article linked above).
+That being said, I swap out some of their materials for more renewable versions.

-👉 Grab a bag of leaf litter from our store.
+You can grab a bag of leaf litter from our store too.

 A big part of what makes Powder Blue Isopods so adaptable is their ability to thrive in a wide range of temperature and humidity levels.